-- Lang, B., 1964, Martin Buber und das dialogische Leben, Bern.
+- Lang, Bernhard, 1964, Martin Buber und das dialogische Leben, Bern: H. Lang.

 - Mendes-Flohr, Paul, 1989, From Mysticism to Dialogue.
-Martin Buber’s transformation of German social thought.
-Detroit: Wayne State University Press.
+Martin Buber’s Transformation of German Social Thought, Detroit: Wayne State University Press.

-- Theunissen, Michael, 1964, “Bubers negative Ontologie des Zwischen” in Philosophisches Jarhbuch, pp. 319–330.
+- Theunissen, Michael, 1964, “Bubers negative Ontologie des Zwischen” in Philosophisches Jarhbuch, Freiburg and Munich: Alber, pp. 319–330.

-- Wood, R., 1969, Martin Buber’s ontology; an analysis of “I and Thou”, Evanston.
+- Wood, R., 1969, Martin Buber’s Ontology; An Analysis of “I and Thou”, Evanston, Illinois: Northwestern University Press.

 - Buber Timeline, A brief biographic sketch maintained by the online project of the Museum for German History in Berlin.